Jbleezy/BO1-Reimagined/README.md

 ### Snipers
 * Removed idle sway
-* Increased ADS FOV from 15 to 30
+* Increased FOV when aiming from 15 to 30
 * Variable zoom scopes now only have one scope option

 ### Ak74u